bachokviktor/qwshortlink/README.md

 URL Shortener built with Django REST Framework and React

 > [!CAUTION]
-> We distribute our project under the MIT License, which makes everyone able to freely modify the code and host their own instance of QWShortLink.
-However, we cannot provide any guarantees about the safety of such self-hosted instances.
+> Be cautious about which website you use.
 >
 > The only URL of the original QWShortLink is https://qwsl.click

 ## Features

-- JWT Authentication
+- JWT Authentication with HttpOnly cookie
 - Social Authentication (Google)
 - REST API backend
 - Swagger docs